opensearch-project/project-website/_posts/2023-05-25-Announcing-Data-Prepper-2.3.0.md

            value_expression: "length(/request)"
 ```

-This configuration adds an entry with key `request_len` with value equal to the length of the request field in the key.
-The value expression can be any of the expressions supported (see [expression syntax](https://github.com/opensearch-project/data-prepper/blob/main/docs/expression_syntax.md) for more details)
+This configuration adds an entry with the key `request_len` with value equal to the length of the request field in the key.
+The value expression can be any of the expressions supported.
+See [Supported operators](https://github.com/opensearch-project/data-prepper/blob/main/docs/expression_syntax.md) for more details.

 ### Setting event metadata keys

-`add_entries` processor can also add entries in the event’s metadata instead of the event itself.
-And example `add_entries` processor configuration for adding an entry to metadata
+The `add_entries` processor can add entries in the event’s metadata instead of the event itself.
+The following example shows an `add_entries` processor configuration for adding an entry to metadata:

 ```
 processor: